 My dissertation has been handed in—a full 24 hours and 20 minutes before it was due.
 (Yay me!)
 I now have to sit around and wait until sometime in October to find out how I did.
 So if you’re lucky, you won’t hear about it again until that time.
 But since you are here, I’ll chat a bit more about the process of turning in the most important piece of academic writing I’ve ever done!

-I am so excited about having completed 12,108 words, plus another 2,000 or so for the appendices, abstract, acknowledgments, and other bits and bobs.
+I am so excited about having completed 12,108 words, plus another 2,000 or so for the appendices, abstract, acknowledgements, and other bits and bobs.
 When I printed everything off last night, I was beaming.